cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_infrastructure_monitoring_alerts.md

 - **Telemetry-driven anomaly detection, root cause analysis & failure prediction**
   - Capability: Continuous ingestion of logs/metrics/traces with model-driven anomaly detection, ranked hypotheses for root cause, and short-term failure forecasting.
-  - Rationale: Participants repeatedly asked for faster diagnosis and proactive mitigation (Participant 50, Participant 54, Participant 309).
+  - Rationale: Participants repeatedly asked for faster diagnosis and proactive mitigation (Participants 50, 54, 309).
   - Example: Provide prioritized root-cause candidates with linked evidence (logs, traces) so humans can act quickly.

 - **Alert triage & incident response automation (human-in-the-loop)**
   - Capability: Enrichment of alerts with context, suggested playbook steps, automated ticket templates, and safe auto-remediation for known, low-risk issues—with explicit human approval flows for higher-risk actions.
-  - Rationale: Reduce on-call load while preserving human oversight (Participant 14, Participant 200, Participant 362).
+  - Rationale: Reduce on-call load while preserving human oversight (Participants 14, 200, 362).
   - Example: Auto-populate IcM tickets and present “Runbook steps” with a one-click approval mechanism.

 - **Infra-aware monitoring setup & smart alerting**
   - Capability: Analyze infrastructure-as-code/topology to suggest monitors, derive dependencies, and propose alert thresholds based on historical incidents.
-  - Rationale: Participants want reduced manual setup and smarter alerts informed by topology (Participant 123, Participant 271).
+  - Rationale: Participants want reduced manual setup and smarter alerts informed by topology (Participants 123, 271).
   - Example: Scan infra manifests to propose a monitoring baseline and show expected coverage gaps.

 - **Knowledge synthesis and explainability**
   - Capability: Aggregate component-level data into concise incident summaries, show evidence links, and provide human-readable explanations of model outputs.
-  - Rationale: Participants want AI to help understand live incidents and support learning (Participant 246, Participant 16).
+  - Rationale: Participants want AI to help understand live incidents and support learning (Participants 246, 16).
   - Example: “Incident summary” card with top 3 hypotheses and the logs/metrics that support each.

 - **Configurable automation and audit trails**
   - Capability: Fine-grained controls for automation levels (observe-only, suggest, auto-remediate), role-based approvals, and immutable audit logs of AI-generated actions.
-  - Rationale: Many responses required human oversight and auditability for trust (Participant 271, Participant 331, Participant 262).
+  - Rationale: Many responses required human oversight and auditability for trust (Participants 271, 331, 262).
   - Example: Admin console to set which alert types can be auto-remediated and to review prior AI actions.

 #### Key "Must Not Haves" (design guardrails)

 - **No unsupervised control of production or critical actions**
-  - Risk: Autonomous AI changes in production can cause cascading outages; participants explicitly forbid unsupervised AI touches (Participant 123, Participant 271).
+  - Risk: Autonomous AI changes in production can cause cascading outages; participants explicitly forbid unsupervised AI touches (Participants 123, 271).
   - Guardrail: Require human sign-off for any production-altering or high-impact action; default to suggest-only for critical systems.

 - **No handling of secrets, keyvaults, or permission changes by AI**
-  - Risk: Exposure or misconfiguration of secrets and permissions can create severe security incidents (Participant 234, Participant 284).
+  - Risk: Exposure or misconfiguration of secrets and permissions can create severe security incidents (Participants 234, 284).
   - Guardrail: Disallow AI access to secret stores; require manual processes or strongly audited, deterministic automation for permission changes.

 - **Avoid ML-only solutions where precision is critical**
-  - Risk: Probabilistic outputs may be unacceptable for tasks that require determinism (Participant 195, Participant 44).
+  - Risk: Probabilistic outputs may be unacceptable for tasks that require determinism (Participants 195, 44).
   - Guardrail: Use deterministic automation or require additional verification steps for tasks with low error tolerance.

 - **No replacement of human judgment for emergency or business-impact decisions**
-  - Risk: AI lacks situational awareness and accountability needed for high-stakes choices (Participant 331, Participant 371).
+  - Risk: AI lacks situational awareness and accountability needed for high-stakes choices (Participants 331, 371).
   - Guardrail: Keep AI in a recommendation and information synthesis role for emergencies; humans retain final authority.

 - **Avoid opaque, non-explainable automation**
-  - Risk: Lack of explanation undermines learning and trust (Participant 16, Participant 262).
+  - Risk: Lack of explanation undermines learning and trust (Participants 16, 262).
   - Guardrail: Require explainable outputs and evidence links for all AI suggestions and actions.

 ---